CRYSTAL PALACE SUBWAY RESTORATION

 The detective work is still ongoing, and we'll be regularly updating this page with interesting finds, so make sure to check back soon.

 Submission of new roof for planning permission and the restoration for Listed Building Consent.
-The application is now live so do feel free to head over and have your say on our proposals here.
+Permission was granted in February 2022

 This detective work is still ongoing, and we'll be regularly updating this page with interesting finds, so make sure to check back soon.
 The drawings below are constantly evolving as we learn more and more about this incredible site.